 - Play the Shopee games.
 You can expect to earn an average of 1 – 15 coins a day, depending on how good you are at playing games.

 - Claim the 15% cashback vouchers (currently awarded for using ShopeePay) or any special cashback vouchers depending on the ongoing promo.
 At worst, you can still fallback on the 10% cashback vouchers which are available all the time.

 - Choose products that have the cashback label to enjoy the 15% or 10% cashback from the vouchers you have claimed.
 But, do your math, it is possible that a product without the cashback label ending up cheaper than one that has the label even after factoring in the cashback.
 Remember, it is always better to save money upfront than to accumulate Shopee coins for use later.

-Regardless of whether you use Qoo10 or Shopee, remember to always do your purchases through Shopback!
-You will earn another 1% in cashback (Update: unfortunately, both Qoo10 and Shopee have pulled out of Shopback just this past few days in the beginning of May 2020, but you will still get cashback from Taobao).
+Regardless of whether you use Qoo10 or Shopee, remember to always do your purchases through Shopback (referral link).
+You will earn another 1% in cashback (Update: unfortunately, both Qoo10 and Shopee have pulled out of Shopback just this past few days in the beginning of May 2020, but you will still get cashback from Taobao purchases).
 If you haven’t signed up with Shopback, you should do so now!

 Finally, don’t forget that you can earn yet another 3% in cashback using the Citibank SMRT credit card, or 1.6% with Citi Cash Back+ card, or 1.5% with the Standard Chartered Unlimited card.
 By the way, there is a S$120 Cash Back Welcome Offer promo (running till Jan 2021) when you sign up the Citibank SMRT or Cash Back+ card.
 Simply spend $1200 within 3 months of activating the card.
-I’ve just received this 10% cash back.
-It’s super worthwhile!
+I’ve just received this 10% cash back so it’s a real deal!